-VOA’s Vietnamese Service talked to Hung’s mother, Tran Thi Niem, on April 5 and learned that he was transferred from prison to a mental hospital on April 1.
-Niem told VOA that her request to meet with her son in the hospital was turned down by hospital officials and the police citing that a visit would be allowed after the hospital completed the diagnosis.
+VOA’s Vietnamese Service talked to Hung’s mother, Tran Thi Niem, on April 5, 2019, and learned that he was transferred from prison to a mental hospital on April 1, 2019.
+Niem told VOA at the time that her request to meet with her son in the hospital was turned down by hospital officials and the police citing that a visit would be allowed after the hospital completed the diagnosis.
 The transfer was involuntary and against Hung’s wishes.

-Speaking to RFA’s Vietnamese Service, Nguyen Vu Binh said his friend appeared tired and weak and was being forced to take medication by injection.
+Speaking to RFA’s Vietnamese Service, Binh said his friend appeared tired and weak and was being forced to take medication by injection.

 “Le Anh Hung asked his mother to tell everyone to help him end this forced treatment.
 He is worried that the medication will damage his health,” Binh said.

-If convicted, he could serve up to seven years in prison.
+If convicted, Hung could serve up to seven years in prison.